Doctor of Occupational Therapy (O.T.D.)

 What can you do with an occupational therapy doctoral degree from UAA?

 As an entry-level occupational therapist, you could work in a variety of settings,

 from private therapy clinics to infant learning programs to public healthcare systems.

-UAA/CU alumni from the Alaska distance pathway are employed across Alaska at facilities, clinics and organizations such as these:
+UAA/Creighton alumni from the Alaska distance pathway are employed across Alaska at facilities, clinics and organizations such as these: